 One of the perks of dental implants is that you don’t need to have a dedicated dental implant for each tooth you intend to replace.
 For example, replacing a full arch of teeth can usually be done with just a handful of dental implants, typically four to six.
 Once fused with the bone tissue, a full denture is then secured to the top of your implants, creating a fully functional, beautiful aesthetic that offers greater stability and longevity than traditional dentures.

 For some patients, too much bone loss has occurred for traditional dental implants to be successfully placed.
 If we determine this is the case for you, we can recommend mini dental implants instead.
 Mini dental implants are significantly skinnier than normal dental implants, making it easier for them to integrate with thin bone tissue and still hold your necessary restorations.

-It’s important to note that since dental implants are highly personalized to you, your dental care costs will likely not be the same as someone else’s.
-For example, the number of teeth you need to replace and the preparatory treatments needed to complete care will influence your cost dramatically.
-With that said, dental implants are still widely considered to be a more cost-effective solution for tooth loss thanks to their function and longevity, even with a higher upfront cost.
+It’s important to note that since your treatment is highly personalized, the cost of dental implants in Rancho Bernardo will likely not be the same for you as it is for any other patient.
+For example, the number of teeth you need to replace as well as the preparatory treatments needed to complete care will influence your cost dramatically.
+Even with their higher upfront price, dental implants are still widely considered to be a more cost-effective solution for tooth loss thanks to their function and longevity.

 When teeth are lost, bone tissue begins to resorb back into the body to areas where it’s more needed.
 This is especially common for older patients pursuing tooth replacement via dental implants.
 Thankfully, Dr. Howard has the skills and expertise to perform sinus lifts and ridge augmentations.
 Also known as bone grafting, these treatments are designed to expand the available amount of bone tissue in thinner parts of the mouth, particularly where the upper jawbone sits.